Skip to content

 Webhooks

-Rymi pushes real-time events to your backend as HTTP POST requests whenever critical call lifecycle milestones occur.
+Rymi pushes real-time events to your backend as HTTP POST requests whenever critical call, agent, billing, and system milestones occur.

 Events